jj-tsao/rag-movie-recommender-app/README.md

 👉 Try it here: [**Reelix AI**](https://reelixai.netlify.app/)

+---

+## ✨ What’s New (Pipeline v2)

+Reelix now runs a 4‑stage recommendation pipeline with a fine‑tuned Cross‑Encoder (CE) reranker:

+1. Base Fusion (RRF) – Build a candidate pool by fusing top‑K results from dense semantic search and sparse BM25 (reciprocal‑rank fusion, k=60).

+2. Metadata Rerank – Score candidates with a weighted model: dense 0.60 + sparse 0.15 + rating 0.15 + popularity 0.10.
+Ratings use a Bayesian prior and popularity is log‑scaled with media‑type anchors (movie vs TV) for robust normalization across tails.

+3. Cross‑Encoder Rerank (CE) – Re‑score the dense top‑30 with a fine‑tuned BERT‑based CE on (query, doc) pairs, then produce a CE order.

+4. Final Fusion (RRF) – Fuse (top metadata IDs) vs (top CE IDs) to get a stable final list that benefits from both content signals and learned pairwise relevance.

+- CE fallback: if the CE model is unavailable, the system gracefully returns the metadata‑reranked list.

+---
 ## Preview

-> 🎬 Reelix understands your vibe and curates markdown-rich suggestions, trailers, and rationale in real time.
+> Reelix understands your vibe and curates markdown-rich suggestions, trailers, and rationale in real time.

 <img src="https://github.com/user-attachments/assets/ef03a55a-b9b5-4136-8654-5d7fa3f4e97d" alt="Reelix Preview" width="100%" />